edoardoc/TestingAerospikeWithDockerInGo/README.md

 # Testing aerospike in GO

-## Install aerospike with the following namespace in its configuration:
+## Install aerospike with the following namespace in its configuration

 ```SQL
 namespace cibucks {
         replication-factor 2